Decluttering took organizing to a whole new level.

 Yes, I still love trying new things and still get overwhelmed sometimes.
 However, I have tools, decision-making frameworks, and rituals to keep me grounded in who I want to be while releasing the rest.

 Decluttering and organizing your home is a beautiful path to discovering and becoming your most expansive self.
-I describe mindful minimalism as the ongoing process of removing the unimportant to make more space for what is important.
+I define mindful minimalism as the ongoing process of removing the unimportant to make more space for what is important.

-Big Tech Work: I Became Hyper-Productive.
+Big Tech Work: I became even more organized.

 As I optimized my productivity, I began logging less than 20 hours a week for work and having serious existential questions at 22 years old.
 What matters to me?
 Why do any of this?
 How do I actually want to spend my time?